buildbot/buildbot/master/docs/relnotes/index.rst

 Features
 ~~~~~~~~

-..
-    TODO: talk about big new Nine features

 * Both the P4 source step and P4 change source support ticket-based authentication.
 * Buildbot now supports plugins.
   They allow Buildbot to be extended by using components distributed independently from the main code.